 RIT is committed to a safe and secure learning and working environment.
 Here you will find information regarding emergency preparedness and an emergency response on campus.
 RIT uses a comprehensive approach to emergency management that includes pre-incident planning, emergency response capabilities, a crisis management program, and operational recovery strategies.
 The approach is tied together with a robust communication system.

-RIT Alert is used to immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, faculty and staff occurring on or near campus.
-The system can send messages via Instant Message, text message to cell phones, voice message (mobile or land-line) and email.
-Questions?
-Contact firstname.lastname@example.org or go to the RIT Alert information page.
+RIT Alert is used to immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, faculty, and staff occurring on or near campus.
+This includes but is not limited to closures due to extreme weather, hazardous materials indictments, or an armed intruder.

 If you or someone else is in need of assistance or has a concern regarding mental health, gender-based discrimination, sexual misconduct, ethics and compliance, or a bias-related incident, contact the appropriate resources.

 The pandemic emergency has ended and RIT has returned to normal operations.
 The RIT Safety Plan has been discontinued.
 RIT continues to track COVID, along with other communicable illnesses, through our normal channels.
 Current and prospective students with questions about COVID or other illness should consult the Student Health Center.
 Current and prospective employees should consult Human Resources.

 In 2020 and 2021, the federal government announced three emergency grants to help offset costs to students and institutions and to speed up the United States’ recovery from the economic and health effects of the pandemic.
 This information is for reporting purposes.